-Implementation of mitigation measures can be facilitated by the NWGRC.
-Specific actions include the addition of key mitigation measures in the regional plan's Implementation Program, as well as the provision of technical assistance to help the County and its municipalities implement the recommended activities.
+Implementation of mitigation measures can be facilitated by the MGRC.
+Specific actions include the addition of key mitigation measures in the regional plan's Implementation Program (in the Regional Agenda), as well as the provision of technical assistance to help the County implement the recommended activities.